What are Feelings

 When we do this we can stop minimizing our feelings with regard to others (‘It’s okay, don’t worry about it, I don’t mind’) Or Maximize the importance of others feelings (I am so sorry I hurt you – it is all my fault).
 We only have to experience and manage our own feelings.
 This is plenty.
 You will know you are doing this because it will be easier.
 There is clarity in only managing one’s own emotions (and thoughts and behaviours for that matter too – but that’s for another post).

-One last thought.
 You can think of feelings as something neutral.
 Like a mobile phone case.
 If I have a 4.7 inch mobile phone and you have a 6.1 inch mobile phone we need different cases.
 Our needs are just different.
 There is no right or wrong.
-Just right for you and right for me.
+Just what is right for you and what is right for me.

 If you tell me that I need the same size case for my phone as you do for yours (just because it is right for you) it doesn’t mean it will be a good fit for me.
 So if you tried in this instance to tell me this, I am likely to say, without much emotion, that isn’t the right case for my phone.
 In the same way, my emotions are mine and your emotions are yours.